guyc/FOML/README.md

 What is FOML?
 -------------

-Format Objects Markup Language is a concise language for PDF document layout.
-FOML provides a clean mechanism for generating [XLS-FO](http://www.w3.org/TR/xsl/).
-[Apache FOP](http://xmlgraphics.apache.org/fop/index.html) is then used to render the XLS-FO file to a PDF document.
+Format Objects Markup Language (FOML) is a concise language for PDF document layout.
+This library provides a framework for converting
+FOML into [XLS-FO](http://www.w3.org/TR/xsl/), and bindings to [Apache FOP](http://xmlgraphics.apache.org/fop/index.html) to render the XLS-FO file to a PDF document.

 FOML gives you a concise and powerful way to generate PDF reports, and isolates the layout from your application logic.
+It keeps the PDF layout logic the hell off your application's lawn.

 The good parts of FOML were stolen from HAML.
 See the original [blog post about FOML](http://guy.clearwater.com.au/blog/2012/05/19/a-practical-pdf-generator/) for more background.